These easy Chocolate Souffles for Two drizzled with homemade creme anglaise are a perfect make-ahead date night dessert.

 - Use a pastry brush and softened butter to grease the entire inside of the ramekins.
 Coat the sides in long brush strokes from the bottom up to the top all the way around.
 Add 1/2 tablespoon of the sugar to each ramekin and shake so that all of the butter is coated.
 Discard any loose sugar.
 Place the ramekins in the fridge.

 - Place chocolate in your double boiler* and melt over barely simmering water.
-Remove from heat and stir in diced butter.
+Remove from heat and stir in diced, room-temperature butter.
+Set aside.

-- Add cream of tartar to egg whites, and with a handheld electric mixer, beat whites until stiff peaks form--eggs should be glossy and when beaters are lifted straight out, peaks should stand straight up and not flop over at the tip.
+- With a handheld electric mixer, beat whites until stiff peaks form--eggs should be glossy and when beaters are lifted straight out, peaks should stand straight up and not flop over at the tip.
 Place bowl in the refrigerator.

 - Bake on the bottom rack of your oven for 11 to 13 minutes, until lifted nicely.
 Do not open your oven before the timer goes off as the cold air could affect the souffles' rise.
 Souffles will begin to slowly drop just a couple minutes after they come out of the oven, so serve immediately.
 At the table, top with creme anglaise and enjoy.